PopovEvgeniy/simpleupxwizard/readme.txt

                                 SIMPLE UPX WIZARD

-                                  Version 0.8.2
+                                  Version 0.8.2.1

                          This software made by Popov Evgeniy Alekseyevich

 System requirement

-Windows 2000 or higher for 32 bit system
+Windows 2000 or higher for 32-bit system
-Windows Vista or higher for 64 bit system
+Windows Vista or higher for 64-bit system

 Program description